raysan5/raylib-lua/README.md

 <br><br>

-**WARNING: Current raylib-lua binding is outdated!
-It's based on raylib 1.7 and it's being ported to raylib 2.x.
-Not ready yet, sorry.**
+**WARNING: Current raylib-lua binding is very outdated!
+It's based on raylib 1.7 and port to newer raylib versions is stopped.
+Consider switching to [raylib-lua-sol](https://github.com/RobLoach/raylib-lua-sol), updated to latest raylib 2.6.**

 ### rLuaLauncher